 A=2πr2+2πrhA = 2\pi r^2 + 2\pi rh

-That is the key idea to remember: two circles plus one wrapped rectangle.
+The mental anchor for the whole method: two circles plus one wrapped rectangle.

-Suppose a closed cylinder has radius 33 cm and height 88 cm.
+Take a closed cylinder with radius 33 cm and height 88 cm and walk every step.

 Write the formula: